- 1 What is the Fashion Industry?

 In July, the Lahore Chamber of Commerce & Industry President said that

-“Pakistani Brands like Maria B and Khaadi, have established themselves abroad, in the UK, US, and Middle East, thereby paving the way to explore the intentional fashion market.”
+“Pakistani Brands like Maria B and Khaadi, have established themselves abroad, in the UK, US, and the Middle East, thereby paving the way to explore the intentional fashion market.”

 Challenges to Pakistan’s Fashion Industry